ashishkumar3/ashishkumar3.github.io-blog/src/content/blog/dependency-injection/index.md

 ![Output](https://ashishkumar39.github.io/blogs/dependency-injection-output1.png)

-This is also called Constructor Injection since we are injecting the objects through the constructor.
-Similarly if we inject the objects using Setter Injection in which we use the setter methods to inject the dependencies.
+This is also called <mark>Constructor Injection</mark> since we are <mark>injecting the objects through the constructor</mark>.
+Similarly if we inject the objects using <mark>Setter Injection</mark> in which we use the <mark>setter methods to inject the dependencies</mark>.
 These are the 2 types of the Dependency Injection.

 ```java
 class Triangle {